javascript-tutorial/en.javascript.info/1-js/4-data-structures/11-date/article.md

 ## Autocorrection

-The *autocorrection* -- is a very handy property of the `Date` objects.
+The *autocorrection* is a very handy feature of `Date` objects.
 We can set out-of-range values, and it will auto-adjust itself.

 For instance: